groucho75/phmisk/README.md

 ```
 You can visit `your-site.com/hello/johnny` to see it.

+Note that template files are php files, so you can freely use php statements.

+### Reference

 For usage and more examples please see the [template engine homepage: rain.TPL](http://www.raintpl.com).

 ***